Cheriton Road: First-class cricket

-The 295 runs scored by Les Ames in 1933 was the highest individual score by a Kent batsman infirst-class cricket at the time.
-It was beaten the following year when Bill Ashdown scored 332 runs and remains, as of 2018, the fourth highest individual score in Kent's first-class history.
+The 295 runs scored by Les Ames in 1933 was the highest individual score by a Kent batsman in first-class cricket at the time.
+It was beaten the following year when Bill Ashdown scored 332 runs and, as of 2024, is the fifth highest individual score in Kent's first-class history.
 Ames made two double centuries on the ground in 1933, scoring 201 for the Players later in the year.

 Fast bowler Fred Ridgway took four wickets in four balls on the ground for Kent against Derbyshire in 1951.
 Tich Freeman's figures of 17 wickets for 92 runs are, as of 2018, the third best bowling figures in a match for the county.
 They included a hat-trick.